This episode of Bottom Line Faith Features Wynn Smiley, CEO of Alpha Tau Omega.

 Wynn: Yeah, right.
 So it’s always interesting to see how people respond.
-Oh is that a full time job oh I bet you really know how to party whats the break-room like, right?
-How big is the kegerator all those things?
-Yeah so.
+Oh is that a full-time job?
+Oh I bet you really know how to party.
+What’s the break-room like, right?
+How big is the kegerator?
+All those things.

 Adam: Like seriously Wynn what do you do?

 Adam: Hey yeah.
 You know, Wynn I know you’re really involved with Christian retreats; leading your young men the undergraduates.
 So you’ve got a staff; how many on staff at Alpha Omega?

 Adam: And then you I guess, you sort of lead the undergraduates?
 How many undergraduates in Alpha Tau Omega?

 Wynn: 10,000 undergraduates.
 About 140 chapters across the nation.
 So we’d be considered a division one fraternity.
 Top 10 in any way you slice it, including our educational foundation.
 So yeah, we’re a major presence on college campuses.

 Adam: Well, as Ray likes to put it, Bottom Line Faith checks under the hood, if you will.
 How do you say that, Ray?

 Ray: Yes.
 So this is obviously the program where we like to meet and talk with high-capacity, high-accomplished Christian leaders in the marketplace.
 And kind of the old picture of lifting the hood and tinkering around the engine of Christian leadership.
 And that’s what I’m looking forward to on today’s show with Wynn.